 A Family History Forum is managed by the Society and associated with the web site.

 As a registered charity, the society is wholly dependent upon membership fees, sales of publications, research and search fees, and donations to the society, to be able to continue with the aims as stated above, as well as being able to maintain the Root Cellar and open our records to all who wish to use them.
-Therefore, should you feel that you would like to make a donation to the society, this can now be done online via PayPal, using the PayPal Secure Server.
+Therefore, should you feel that you would like to make a donation to the society, this can now be done online via the society's 'Give As You Live' account.